2017 Aug Sep Oct Nov Dec 2018 Jan Feb Mar Apr May Jun Jul

 1990 Channel Tunnel sections started from the United Kingdom and France meet 40 metres beneath the seabed.

-1942 Physicists successfully achieve atomic fission as part of the secret Manhattan Project - Nuclear Power Timeline
+1942 Physicists successfully achieve fission. - Nuclear Power Timeline

 1945 Canada's first female astronaut in space, Roberta Bondar is born in Sault Ste.
 Marie, Ontario

 1983 Selection of the first six Canadian astronauts Roberta Bondar, Marc Garneau, Steve MacLean, Ken Money, Robert Thirsk and Bjarni Tryggvason

 National Day of Remembrance and Action on Violence Against Women

 1963 The use of instant replay is used for the first time in 1963 but not until 2008 in baseball.

 1968 Doug Engelbart introduces the first computer mouse.

 1684 Isaac Newton's derivation of Kepler's Law from his theory of gravity is read to the Royal Society by Edmund Halley.